WWE News: Current WWE Star To Induct Kurt Angle Into the 2017 Hall Of Fame

 Angle commented on Cena inducting him, “I’m beyond honored to have the legendary @JohnCena inducting me into the 2017 WWE HOF.”
 Cena also commented, “Thank you for everything you taught me and grateful to be a part of such a historic moment in @WWE history.”

 For seven years, Kurt Angle made such an indelible mark in WWE history.
-Being able to successfully marry the art of performance and athleticism, he became a part of some of the greatest WWE matches of all time.
+Being able to successfully marry the art of performance and athleticism, he become a part of some of the greatest WWE matches of all time.
 As Cena stated, Angle was a critical part of his WWE career, taking him to the limit in his debut match.

-Their 2006 feud that spanned many pay-per-views not only challenged Angle, but helped increase the stock of Cena as an athletic competitor.
+Their 2006 feud that spanned a number of pay-per-views not only challenged Angle, but helped increase the stock of Cena as an athletic competitor.
 The classic matches are certainly worth watching on the WWE Network, for the sake of appreciating the work of both talents.

-The 2017 WWE Hall of Fame will be on Friday night, March 31.
+The 2017 WWE Hall of Fame with be on Friday night, March 31.
 This Hall of Fame appearance will not be a one-time deal for Angle, as he is scheduled to be a part of the main roster after WrestleMania 33.

 From the direction that has been presented on Raw, it looks like Mick Foley is on his way out.
 Therefore, many speculate that Angle will be his replacement as General Manager.
 While there is no definitive word that Angle will be back in the ring, Angle does believe that his in-ring career is not over yet.